 That’s why Valentine’s Day is important.
 It’s a holiday centered on love, certainly, but also an appreciation for the strengths of another person.

 So, while sharing some fun with co-workers on Valentine’s Day won’t really break the cycle of disengagement, it could begin a process of attitude change – especially if you’re in management.
-Use February 14th this year as a way to show your respect and care for your co-workers.
+Use February 14th this year as a way to show your respect and care for your co-workers and employees.

 Here's how to celebrate Valentine's Day at work: